Design thinking: why it is important, how it works, which legal teams already use it and what for.

 - Example of a legal design workshop by Aclara Legal Design.
 The workshop shows how to use visual techniques and plain language for contract drafting, and work with content hierarchy – on the example of confidentiality agreement.

 👇 Liked the article?
-Subscribe to the Monthly Newsletter below to be notified of the next blog update.
+Subscribe to a Monthly Newsletter below to be notified of the next blog update.